Frostday/IMRDb/README.md

 # IMRDb
 <center><img src="assets/logo.png" alt="logo"></center>
-Internet Movie Recommender Database is a website made using HTML, CSS and Django.
+Internet Movie Recommender Database is a website made using HTML, CSS and Django which uses deep learning to recommend movies to users according to their preferences.
 An autoencoder was used for making the actual recommendation.
 It was trained on the ml-25m(small version) dataset.

 ## Creators